declanbarr/Iris-Data-Set-Project/README.md

     * Topological grammars for data approximation
     * Will the real iris data please stand up?
 * Type up summary (This would be best to be done immediatley instead of typing everything up at the end)
+    * Find out how to do symbol such as mu
 #### Summarise the data set
 ##### Completion date: 12th April 2018
 * For each species calculate: